What are Cell Towers and How Do They Work?

 How Do Cell Towers Work?

-A cell tower, also known as a cell site, or a Base Transceiver Station, is a structure that produces cellular signal as a “cell” in a cellular network.
+A cell tower, also known as a cell site, or a Base Transceiver Station, is a structure that produces a cellular signal as a “cell” in a cellular network.
 This is accomplished with a myriad of transceivers, digital signal processors, control electronics, primary and backup electrical power, and GPS receivers.
 They are, at the most basic level, radio signal transmitters.

 From there, it gets much more specific to each tower.
 Even if you live right next to a very obvious cell tower, it might not contain transceivers that utilize frequencies for your carrier, or those transceivers might be pointed away from your location.